4 Types of Market Segmentation: Real-World Examples & Benefits

 You can also use geographic segmentation to solve practical problems.
 With Yieldify, global fashion brand Nautica used geo-targeting to show different customers when they could guarantee Christmas delivery.
 Customers in rural areas had to order earlier than urban areas, so Nautica’s delivery countdown timers adapted according to the customer’s location.

 Behavioral segmentation is the process of grouping customers based on common behaviors they exhibit when they interact with your brand.

 For this type of segmentation, you can group your audience based on their:

 - Browsing habits

-- Interactions with the brand
+- Interactions with your brand

-- Loyalty to brand
+- Loyalty to your brand